Flank/flank/docs/flank_corellium.md

 # project: "project name"

 ### Max Test Shards
-## test shards - the amount of groups to split the test suite into.
+## The amount of groups to split the test suite into.
 ## default: 1
 # max-test-shards: 10000